The naming and identification

 Hamoa - named in

 New Zealand, probably incorrectly.
-Not the 'Hua Moa' above.
+Almost certainly 'Apple'.
+Not the

 Good sized bunches of pleasant if unremarkable reasonably decent sized

 fruit (for a New Zealand banana, that is).
+Tendency to split.
 AAB.

 cold tolerant fairly reliable bearer with quite large ( 6 inch/150mm),